Fintech Software Integration Services: Connect, Comply, and Scale Your Financial Stack

 1. Embedded Finance Becomes Mainstream

-Services such as payments, lending, insurance, and BNPL (Buy Now Pay Later) are increasingly being embedded into e-commerce platforms, SaaS ecosystems, logistics solutions,
+Services such as payments, lending, insurance, and BNPL (Buy Now Pay Later) are increasingly being embedded into e-commerce platforms, SaaS ecosystems, logistics solutions.
+Every software product is becoming a fintech product whether it plans to or not.

 2. The Emergence of Real-Time Payment Platforms